Density Functional Theory for two-dimensional homogeneous materials: Homogeneous 2-d materials in the reduced Hartree-Fock model

 Unfortunately, the first term cannot be expressed directly in terms of the operator $G_\gamma$.
 We only have an inequality for this term.
-Since $G_\gamma$ is trace-class, it is compact, and it has a spectral decomposition as follows
+Since $G_\gamma$ is trace-class, it is compact, and it has a spectral decomposition of the form

 where $(\phi_j)_j$ is an orthonormal basis of $L^2(\R)$, composed of eigenvectors of $G_\gamma$ with $g_j \ge 0$ and $\sum g_j < \infty$.
 We denote by

 Since $0 \le \gamma_\bk \le 1$, we have $0 \le m_j(\bk) \le 1$.
 In addition, from~\eqref{eq:def:G_gamma}, it follows that